JanMStraub/job-scraper/README.md

 3.  **Create a Local Supabase Instance:**
     - Install the Supabase CLI: `brew install supabase/tap/supabase` (on macOS).
     - Run `supabase start` in your project folder to boot the local database.
-    - Set up the necessary tables and buckets from the output.
+    - Set up the necessary tables and buckets from the output or use scripts in `supabase_setup/`.

 4.  **Local AI Setup (LM Studio / Ollama):**
     - You can run your LLMs locally to process resumes and match jobs.